truenas/documentation/content/SCALE/Network/_index.md

 **Disruptive Change**

 You can lose your TrueNAS connection if you change the network interface that the web interface uses!
-You may need command line knowledge or physical access to the TrueNAS system to fix misconfigured network settings.
+You might need command line knowledge or physical access to the TrueNAS system to fix misconfigured network settings.
 {{< /hint >}}

 ![EditGlobalConfigurationSCALE](/images/SCALE/EditGlobalConfigurationSCALE.png "Global Configuration Options")